 This is a recipe for all the chocolate lovers out there!
 Think of the signature fluffy and moist Greek walnut cake (karidopita) infused with a cinnamon and clove syrup only this time covered with a crispy, thick chocolate glaze.
 Simply mouthwatering!
+As it is soaked in syrup, it belongs in a Greek category of desserts called syropiasta, which means bathed in syrup, much like our favourite baklava, galaktoboureko with Kataifi, Saragli (baklava rolls), Kataifi, Karidopita and of course my legendary Loukoumades!

 In this walnut cake recipe, we present two different kinds of glazing.
 A classic chocolate ganache and a delicious cocoa-based chocolate glaze for you to choose.
 The chocolate glaze is cheaper and simpler to prepare but the chocolate ganache is pure chocolate and will result in an extra crispy crust that crackles beautifully when dug into with a spoon.
+And if that has your mouth watering, take a look at my traditional baklava recipe and Saragli (baklava rolls), full of walnuts and a delicious syrup!

 As always, feel free to comment in the section below with any recommendations, ideas, comments or just to say hi!
 And don’t forget to share with your friends on your favourite social network using the links above.